 Multiple mirrors placed near the source of light, from a front door or window, help to reflect and bounce it around the wider space.
 White is used for photographic purposes to reflect light, making it an ideal pigment to make this trick work best.

 12. Choose a monochrome wallpaper

-Don’t be afraid to incorporate pattern, just because you want a clean look.
-Adding a patterned wallpaper in monochrome is a great way to add a decorative element, without straying to far from the neutral scheme.
+Don’t be afraid to incorporate pattern, even if you want a clean look.
+Adding a patterned wallpaper in monochrome is a great way to add a decorative element without straying too far from the neutral scheme.

 Adding a design to a select area of the wall also helps to limit the chances of overpowering the space, like the tasteful wallpaper used above the wood panelling in this white and grey hallway idea.

 13. Pair white walls with dark floor tiles

 A dark floor paired with ivory white walls and ceilings helps to create the illusion of a bigger space.
 The stark contrast between the two tones helps to set them further apart, like an optical illusion.
 This hallway flooring idea paired with the white paint also helps to create an effortlessly modern monochrome feel.

 Is it ok to paint a hallway white?